Obesity Policy

 - Implement government regulation to protect children from the marketing of unhealthy foods and drinks

-- Support Australians to avoid excess weight gain through a social marketing campaign encouraging healthy eating and physical activity behaviours.
+- Support Australians through social marketing campaigns encouraging healthy eating behaviours.

 References